httk-system/puppet-setups-control/README.md

-# puppet-setups
+# puppet-setups-control

-A puppet-control-type repository for managing a software infrastructure using the "setups" paradigm.
+Instructions and a template repository for efficient and secure configuration management of a computing infrastructure using *puppet* with the *puppet-setups* model.

+    These instructions and source code is governed by an MIT-style license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT.

+    (c) Rickard Armiento, 2022

-The main repository is at: https://github.com/httk-system/puppet-setups-control
+The main repository is located at: https://github.com/httk-system/puppet-setups-control

+## At a glance

+The instructions in this README explains how to set up of a configuration management system with the following highlights:

+* Puppet-based git-repo-centric configuration management for your computing infrastructure, using GitHub or equivalent.
+* Consistent security model based on public key ssh authentication and signatures with yubikeys hardware keys (recommended) or regular gpg keys (not recommended)
+* Git submodules are used to track puppet module dependencies, giving a structure that is, arguably, easier to understand and review from security perspective than puppet-librarian, r10k, etc.
+* Organization and abstraction of puppet manifests in a *puppet-setups* model that uses a Hiera *setup hierarchy* and puppet *setup modules* which, arguably, has some benefit over a more standard *roles and profiles* model.
+* Enables configuration work to be carried out on the managed systems themselves without the management system getting too much in the way.

 ## Preface

+### Puppet

 Puppet is a software configuration management tool maintained by the company [Puppet, Inc.](https://puppet.com).
-The tool uses a declarative language to specify the configuration of installed software accross a computer infrastructure comprised by *nodes* (which essentially is a more general term for "computer" which also covers, e.g., containers and virtualized systems).
-The Puppet language allow many different ways of organizing the declarative configuration manifests.
-One should seek a design that allows for a good overview of the nodes being managed, as well as allows for meaningful abstraction and reuse of configuration manifests.

-A defacto standard, the *roles and profiles* method, has emerged for organizing puppet manufests to describe the configuration of more complex computer infrastructures.
-This method is well documented both in the docs by [Puppet, inc.](https://puppet.com/docs/puppet/6/the_roles_and_profiles_method.html) and widely in various third-party tutorials and guides, e.g., [the Puppet enterprise guide](https://puppet-enterprise-guide.com/theory/roles-and-profiles-overview.html).
-In the typical application of *roles and profiles*, an organization of three levels is prescribed.
-A *node* is assigned one (and only one) role, which then specifies a set of *profiles* (which can be shared between multiple roles).
-The profiles are built up by a set of modules that typically handles the configuration of a specific software.
-For example, one may have *main webserver* and *backup webserver* roles, which both invoke the same *webserver* profile, which defers the details of the Apache web server configuration to an *apache* module.

-Hence, in the *roles and profiles* scheme, the infrastructure configuration is planned with a "per-node" perspective.
-This is analogous with how we often think of individual computers as file servers, web servers, etc.
-Nevertheless, for software where the configuration spans multiple nodes, the "per-node" organization sometime appear less natural.

-The present repository represents an opininated alternative method, *setups*.
-The main idea is to use software technologies (possibly spanning many nodes) as the outermost level when planning an infrastructure configuration, e.g., "big data analytics cluster", "load balancing web server farm", and "fileserver farm".
-The configuration of these technologies include various parameters to control their behavior and the assigment of "roles" to specific nodes.
-For example, the configuration of an hadoop big data anlytics cluster would specify that the *hadoop name server* role is assigned to node "n4711", the *hadoop backup name server* role is assinged to node "n42" and the spark history server role is also assigned to node "n4711".

-In practice, in the *setup* configuration method we declare Puppet functions called `setup_<technology>` that takes a single hash argument `config`.
-Using Heira we declare separately global configuation parameters, a list of *systems* (here used with the same meaning as nodes), and a *setup* hierarchy that describe the infrastructure setup.

-The present repository provides a practical implementation for recent Ubuntu systems.
-It is organized as follows:
-- `bin` - some useful tools
-- `hiera` - the hiera configuration
-- `manifests` - the primary puppet manifests
-- `modules` - modules that the repository depends on
-- `securiry` - security-related data files

-## Before you start

-The infrastructure consists of managed machines and one or more *control centers*.
-A control center should be a machine where you (or other system administratos) are physically present at to perform system administration tasks.
-(A machine can be both managed and a control center.)
+The tool uses a declarative language in *puppet manifests* expressed in *puppet modules* to specify the configuration of software accross a computing infrastructure comprised by *nodes* (essentially a more general term for "computer" that covers, e.g., containers and virtualized systems).

+### The *roles and profiles* method

+Puppet modules can be organized and abstracted in many different ways.
+The current standard way is known as the *roles and profiles* method.
+It is well documented both in the [puppet documentation](https://puppet.com/docs/puppet/6/the_roles_and_profiles_method.html) and broadly in various third-party tutorials and guides, e.g., [the Puppet enterprise guide](https://puppet-enterprise-guide.com/theory/roles-and-profiles-overview.html).

+The typical application of *roles and profiles* prescribes an organization of three levels.
+A node managed by puppet is assigned one (and only one) *role*, which is comprised by a set of *profiles*.
+The profiles are in turn built up by puppet modules that are typically very oriented towards a specific software.
+For example, one may have *main webserver* and *backup webserver* roles which invoke the same *webserver* profile; which then uses the *apache* puppet module for the specific management the configuration of the Apache web server software.
+Hence, the *roles and profiles* model specify configuration in a "per-node" perspective, in analog to how we tend to think of computers in a computing infrastructure as file servers, web servers, etc.

+### The *puppet-setups* method

+In contrast to the *roles and profiles* method, the *puppet-setups* model uses as its highest level concept a *setup*, representing a complete software technology (that can possibly span many nodes).
+A list of the *setups* invoked in a computing infrastructure is declared in a Hiera *setup hierarchy*.
+The *setup hierarchy* specifies (i) the general parameters for the specific instance of the technology being configured; (ii) each node that participate in this *setup* with its respective *setup role* and role-specific parameters.

+When puppet applies the configuration, the *setup hierarchy* is traversed and for each *setup* for each participating node, a puppet function on the format `setup_<setup name>::<role name>($config)` is called.
+Hence, a *setup module* is a puppet module that provide a namespaced puppet function for each *setup role*.
+The *setup role* function invokes regular *puppet modules* to manage specific software.
+For example, one may have *setups* for, e.g., *big data analytics cluster*, *load balancing web server farm*, and *fileserver*.
+In this example, the *big data analytics cluster* part of the Hiera *setup hierarchy* may specify that the *hadoop name server* role is assigned to node "n4711", the *hadoop backup name server* role is assinged to node "n4712" and the spark history server role is also assigned to node "n4711".

+### Repository organization

+It is advisible to divide into separate git repositories (i) *puppet-control* for the configuration data pertaining to a specific computing infrastructure; (ii) one or more *puppet-setup* repositories, each with a set of *setup modules*; (iii) one or more *puppet-modules* repositories, each with a set of puppet modules managing specific softwares.
+We handle the relationship between the *puppet-control* repository and its dependencies via [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+The *puppet-control* repository is mostly organized as usual for puppet control repositories:

+* `bin/` contains some useful scripts / tools.

+* `security/` contains some security-related data files.

+* `manifests/` contains the primary puppet manifests that are run on puppet apply, etc..

+* `hiera/setups.yaml` contains the *setup hierarchy* with, more or less, the whole computing infrastructure configuration.
+  (You can of course divide it up into more files if you prefer.)

+* `modules/` uses Git submodules to include dependencies in subdirectories as follows:

+  * `upstream-setups`: puppet *setup modules* provided by "upstream", i.e., the `httk-system` GitHub organization.
+  * `upstream-modules`: puppet modules provided by upstream.
+  * `local-setups`: *setup modules* tailored for your own computing infrastructure.
+  * `local-modules`: puppet modules tailored for your own computing infrastructure.
+  * `external`: every subdirectory is an external module provided elsewhere, e.g., the standard `apache` and `firewall` modules provided by puppetlabs.

+## Prerequisites

+### Control center machine

+The infrastructure consists of *managed nodes* and one or more *control centers* (one machine can be both.)
+A *control center* should be a machine where you (or other system administratos) are physically present at to perform system administration tasks, meaning that it is a physically secure place for encryption keys, etc.

 Furthermore, for management on remote systems all system administrators need a *control user*.
 It is a good idea to keep these separate from your regular login names, e.g., by adding a "sys" prefix or suffix to the regular usernames.